 The main story of this past season was the announcement, in which Nicholson played a critical role, that VMI swimming and diving would leave the Coastal Collegiate Sports Association (CCSA) and join the America East Conference in time for the 2017-18 season.
 It will be the fifth conference in which the Keydet S&D programs have competed.

-This past season saw Nicholson's teams turn their focus to the ECAC Championships, where the VMI men finished 15th as a squad, ahead of such schools as La Salle and Pitt.
+The 2015-16 year saw Nicholson's teams turn their focus to the ECAC Championships, where the VMI men finished 15th as a squad, ahead of such schools as La Salle and Pitt.
 The VMI women, meanwhile, continued to show consistent improvement under Nicholson as they posted 11 new school records, including four by sophomore McKenzie Raber, who qualified for ECAC's in four different events.

 In his time at the Institute, Nicholson has seen his Keydets claim 12 individual/team relay conference championships, including seven at the 2006 NEC Championships when the team won the first of back to back NEC titles.
 Also in 2006, Nicholson saw saw Brenden Geoghagen claim Most Outstanding Diver honors, after the senior claimed both the one-meter and three-meter events.